Kimiblock/Spigot-Updater/README.md

 # Description

-This is a shell script can update `Spigot Minecraft Server` automatically.
+This is a shell script that can update `Spigot Minecraft Server` automatically.

 # Way to use